-One way to meet those inevitable heart-wrenching moments, fits of rage, and “old lonesome blues” is with self-compassion.
-Self-compassion is a practice of comforting ourselves when life hands us proverbial lemons.
-It gives us tools to meet whatever comes our way with at least a little equanimity.
+One way to meet those inevitable heart-wrenching moments, fits of rage, and seasonal blues, is with self-compassion.
+Self-compassion is a practice of comforting ourselves in the face of any challenge.
+It’s been scientifically-proven to be effective in this way.
+It gives us tools to meet all of life with at least a little equanimity.

-Tomorrow we are beginning a new Mindful Self-Compassion class, and I would love to share these powerful practices with you.
+On Tuesday, April 5 we are beginning a new Mindful Self-Compassion class and I would love to have you join us.

-Here is one of the practices we teach; give it a try the next time you are struggling, and see for yourself if it can ease the anxiety and struggle.
+Here is one of the practices we teach.
+Give it a try the next time you’re struggling and see for yourself if it can ease the anxiety.

 Five Steps for Meeting Difficult Emotions with Compassion